geezorg/DocxConverter/README.md

 ## About

+Migrate Microsoft Word documents in pre-Unicode Ethiopic fonts into a Unicode font supporting Ethiopic script.

+The converter presently provides support for five legacy (non-Unicode) systems, Brana (I &amp; II),  Feedel Ge'ez (New &amp; B).
+Ge'ezSoft (GeezTypeNet), Power Ge'ez (Ge'ez-1, Ge'ez-1 Numbers) and Visual Ge'ez (VG2 Main, VG Geez Numbers).
+The conversion mappings come directly from the long defunct [LibEth](http://libeth.sourceforge.net) C language library which supported conversion of [many more legacy encoding systems](http://libeth.sourceforge.net/CharacterSets.html).
+Support for additional encodings systems can be porrted from LibEth as the need arrises.
+Please feel free to [request support](https://github.com/geezorg/DocxConverter/issues) for additional systems.

 This repository may be imported into [Eclipse](http://www.eclipse.org) as a simple [Maven](https://maven.apache.org/) Java project.
 The "Eclipse IDE for Java Developers" download option will include both Maven and Git integration, no additional installation will be needed to build this project.
 Maven in turn will retrieve all dependencies, primarily the [docx4j](https://www.docx4java.org/)
 (6.1.0) and [ICU](http://site.icu-project.org/) (63.1) and Java libaries.

-The converter presently provides support for five legacy (non-Unicode) systems, Brana (I &amp; II),  Feedel Ge'ez (New &amp; B).
-Ge'ezSoft (GeezTypeNet), Power Ge'ez (Ge'ez-1, Ge'ez-1 Numbers) and Visual Ge'ez (VG2 Main, VG Geez Numbers).
-The conversion mappings come directly from the long defunct [LibEth](http://libeth.sourceforge.net) C language library which supported conversion of [many more legacy encoding systems](http://libeth.sourceforge.net/CharacterSets.html).
-Support for additional encodings systems can be porrted from LibEth as the need arrises.
-Please feel free to request support for additional systems.

 ## Usage (Executable Jar with GUI)